July 17, 2024

 Hands-Free Micro Hubs with Fast Charging

 With robotic attendants as introduced in the previous blogpost, you can build a smaller robotaxi charging hub almost anywhere.
-For example, by creating smaller charging hubs, which can automatically charge 2 - 4 vehicles in parallel through a robotic attendant, the power requirements stay in the few hundreds of kilowatts.
-This kind of power is available at many commercial properties such office buildings, parking garages industrial sites, etc. and the space requirement for the station would be much smaller, opening up more potential locations.
-This formula could potentially be scaled very quickly!
+For example, by creating smaller charging hubs, which can automatically charge 6-10 vehicles in parallel through a robotic attendant, the power requirements stay in the hundreds of kilowatts.
+This kind of power is available at some commercial properties such as office buildings, parking garages industrial sites, etc. and the space requirement for the station would be smaller, opening up more potential locations.
+This formula could potentially be scaled quickly!

 Let’s call this concept an AV micro hub.
-This concept could cover a city quickly and provide a very flexible charging backbone for a robotaxi fleet.
-It has fast charging capability (30-60 mins.), is easy to implement at many locations, and, as it is served by a robotic attendant, could be operated in numerous locations with a suitable grid connection, which at this power level is not too difficult to find.
+This concept could cover a city quickly and provide a very flexible charging backbone for a robotaxi fleet in addition to the large service hubs.
+It has fast charging capability (30-60 mins.), is easy to implement at many locations, and, as it is served by a robotic attendant, could be operated in numerous locations with a suitable grid connection, which at this power level is less difficult to find.
 A denser network of automated AV micro hubs with fast charging capability could be a big opportunity in eliminating transit time to charge, and therefore optimize the ROI for a robotaxi operator.
 We will explore this concept further in a next post.

 While there are numerous challenges to charging a robotaxi fleet, as this industry continues to evolve, new solutions come to the forefront.
 In this series we’ll continue to explore robotaxis and the charging methods that will keep this industry in motion.